react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 The `navigate` action allows to navigate to a specific route.
 It takes the following arguments:

-- `name` - _string_ - A destination name of the route that has been registered somewhere..
+- `name` - _string_ - A destination name of the screen in the current or a parent navigator.
-- `key` - _string_ - The identifier for the route to navigate to.
-Navigate back to this route if it already exists..
-- `params` - _object_ - Params to merge into the destination route..
+- `params` - _object_ - Params to use for the destination route.

-The options object passed should at least contain a `key` or `name` property, and optionally `params`.
-If both `key` and `name` are passed, stack navigator will create a new route with the specified key if no matches were found.

 <samp id="common-actions" />